eyedine2/Classic-Steam-Library/README.md

 </div>

 # The Activity Feed, Rethought!
-What was once a hub of useless spam is now a reinvisioned version of the old "News" panel.
+What was once a hub of useless spam is now a re-envisioned version of the old "News" panel.
 All of your game's updates, now in one place!

 I mean, it's not like you actually use the "What's New" shelf... right?
 <br>